-Next, JFC will focus its efforts on Strategic Fields of Growth, etc. including start-ups, new business, business revitalization, business succession, social business, overseas expansion, new development of agriculture, forestry, and fisheries business operators, environmental and energy measures, and support for customers undertaking business restructuring in the face of the COVID-19 crisis for the future development of the Japanese economy.
+Next, JFC will focus its efforts on Strategic Fields of Growth, etc. including start-ups, new business, business revitalization, business succession, social business, overseas expansion, new development of agriculture, forestry, and fisheries business operators, environmental and energy measures, promotion of digital transformation (DX), and support for customers undertaking business restructuring with an eye toward the post-COVID era for the future development of the Japanese economy.
 Of these, we are responding to the increasing need for business succession by placing particular emphasis on enhancing information collection capabilities and collaborating with relevant organizations to provide effective consulting including matching.
 With regard to overseas development, we will bolster support for overseas expansion and export growth.